google/closure-stylesheets/README.md

 Then you would get the following output:

 ```
-Unknown function \"urel\" in linting-example.gss at line 4 column 21:
+Unknown function "urel" in linting-example.gss at line 4 column 21:
   background-image: urel('http://www.google.com/images/logo_sm.gif');
                     ^